advanced-chat/vue-advanced-chat/README.md

 }
 ```

-(3) `messageActionHandler` is the result of the `messageActions` prop.<br>
+(3) `message-action-handler` is the result of the `message-actions` prop.<br>
-When clicking a message menu button from your `messageActions` array, `messageActionHandler` will give you the name of the button that was click and the corresponding message data.
+When clicking a message menu button from your `message-actions` array, `message-action-handler` will give you the name of the button that was click and the corresponding message data.
 Then you can do whatever you want with it.
 Ex:

 ```javascript